britecharts/britecharts/packages/core/README.md

 - [Code of Conduct][codeOfConduct]

 ## Contribute
-Check the [contributing guide][contributingGuide] if you want to help us bringing these in.
+Check the [contributing guide][contributing] if you want to help us bringing these in.

 [readme]: **
 [homepage]: **